prabhuiitdhn/Argoverse2.0-Data/README.md

 Lane boundaries: Dashed white, dashed yellow, double yellow Crosswalks: Purple Intersection: grey Path of ego vehicle: red

 Argoverse data understanding could be used for Training vectornet for trajectory prediction.

+scenarios.json file contains the information of drivable areas, lane segments with centerline, left_lane_boundary points, right_lane_boundary_points, with lane segments ID with intersection and lane type.
+It also includes the information of pedestrians as additional information in argoverse2.0 for training vectornet with rich information of pedestrian.